JonHylands/yocto-amp/README.md

 $ git clone git://github.com/JonHylands/fxos-powertool
 ```

-Then isntall the application and dependencies:
+Then install the application and dependencies:

 ```sh
 $ cd fxos-powertool
 $ sudo python ./setup.py install
 ```

+Make sure you have the [Tkinter](https://wiki.python.org/moin/TkInter) library for Python if you want to specify the UI as ```tk```.

 Write your test suite description file.
 There is an example in the examples folder.
 It is a JSON file that looks like this: